sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-06-28T13:21:00.000Z**

-\#PowerAlert1

-Stage 3 loadshedding will be implemented from 16:00 today until midnight, as previously communicated.
-Thereafter, Stage 1 loadshedding will be implemented from 05:00 until 16:00 on Thursday.
+**2022-12-07T09:29:10.000Z**

+Stage 6 loadshedding will be implemented from 12:00 until further notice.
+This is due to a high number of breakdowns since midnight, as well as the requirement to strictly preserve the remaining emergency generation reserves.
+Eskom will publish a full statement in due course.